Montana — Hosted Expedition

 The expedition runs for 13 days and 12 nights, moving through three distinct regions of Montana and the greater Yellowstone ecosystem.

-Rather than fishing a single location, the journey follows the rhythm of the rivers and the seasonal hatches.
-Each destination offers something different, from large tailwaters to intimate freestone rivers.
+Rather than fishing a single location, the journey follows the rhythm of the rivers and seasonal hatches.
+Each destination offers something different — from large tailwaters to intimate freestone rivers.

-The structure allows guests to experience a wide cross-section of the region while maintaining a comfortable pace throughout the trip.
+The structure allows guests to experience a wide cross-section of the region while maintaining a comfortable, unhurried pace.

 • 12 nights accommodation